sabriozturk-0x/cybersecurity-portfolio/academic-work/README.md

 - **Psychologische Faktoren bei der Passwortwahl** — written in German
   An analysis of psychological factors that influence how users choose passwords.

-## ⚠️ Disclaimer
-All content is created for educational purposes only.